msychalice/leetcode/README.md

 We can utilize this to merge smaller sets into larger sets when performing union operation.
 This will reduce overall cost of find operation.
 We also use path compression in find operation.

+## 567. Permutation in String
+Sliding window.
+Beware that the target is to find a substring not a subset, so any incontinuous candidate in window needs to be ruled out.

 ## 733. Flood Fill